 This is a one-year Doctoral Internship program.
-Approximately half of the Intern's week is spent in health service psychology delivery, including psychotherapy, assessment, and consultation.
-The remaining time will be spent in supervision and in a variety of didactic training experiences.
+Approximately half of the Intern's week is in delivery of health service psychology, including clinical interviewing, psychotherapy and assessment.
+The remaining time will be divided into supervision, mentoring and a variety of didactic training experiences.